Craveable, Healthy Sweet Potato & Black Bean Quesadillas

 - Heat 1/2 tbsp of olive oil in a medium frying pan over medium heat.
 Add the onion and a pinch of salt and saute for 10 minutes or until the onions are soft and starting to brown.

 - Add another 1/2 tbsp of olive oil.
-Then add the diced sweet potatoes, chili powder, paprika, cumin, and garlic powder.
+Then add the diced sweet potatoes, chili powder, paprika, cumin, garlic powder, and chipotle pepper.
 Saute for 3 minutes.
 Then add water and cover.
 Cook for 5-7 minutes or until the sweet potato is tender.